tanderste1234/ULM_CSV_TOOL/README.md

 ## 🛠️ Prerequisites & Setup

-Follow these steps to install and run the tool.
+Follow these steps to install the tool.
 ### 1. Download Template File
 1. Open the `template.csv` file in this repository by clicking on the file name.
 2. On the file preview screen, locate the group of 3 buttons in the top-right corner (the first button is labeled **Raw**).